MesoHops: Size-invariant scaling calculations of multi-excitation open quantum systems: Acknowledgements

 \section{Acknowledgements}

-The authors thank Jacob Krich and Oliver Kühn for their feedback on the manuscript.
+The authors thank Alexia Hartzell for review and the table-of-contents figure, as well as Jacob Krich and Oliver Kühn for their feedback on the manuscript.
 The authors acknowledge support from the Robert A. Welch Foundation (Grant N-2026-20200401) and start-up funds from the University of Texas at Austin.
 DIGBR and TG acknowledge support from a US National Science Foundation CAREER Award (Grant CHE-2145358).
 Additionally, JKL acknowledges support from a Moody Fellowship.
 The authors acknowledge the Texas Advanced Computing Center (\href{http://www.tacc.utexas.edu}{TACC}) at The University of Texas at Austin and Southern Methodist University's \href{https://southernmethodistuniversity.github.io/hpc_docs/index.html}{Center for Research Computing} for providing HPC resources that have contributed to the research results reported within this paper.